Hobbit192/OrbitalModel/README.md

 - Download the file "orbiter.zip"
 - Extract the zip file
 - Find the exe file: dist/Orbiter/Orbiter.exe
+- If you are on mac, the exe won't work, but you might be able to download local copies of everything in this directory and it will maybe work (haven't tested it).
+I'm working on getting a dmg for mac so the program can just be run from one file.
 - Run and enjoy!
 ![image](https://github.com/user-attachments/assets/b0f916f9-f91b-4231-909d-313a7c98a863)